-Richmond National Cemetery opened in 1867 on Williamsburg Road, just east of town.
-It was one of several new national cemeteries created by the federal government following the Civil War, including six others in central Virginia.
-Located a bit further away from the city, those others included Cold Harbor National Cemetery, Fort Harrison National Cemetery, Glendale National Cemetery, and Seven Pines National Cemetery.
-Two others were founded to the south near Petersburg.
+Richmond National Cemetery opened in 1867 on Williamsburg Road, just east of town and only two miles from the state capitol.
+It was one of many new national cemeteries created by the federal government following the Civil War, including six others in central Virginia, intended for the respectful burial of the Union dead.
+Others in the region were located a bit further away from the city, at Cold Harbor National Cemetery, Fort Harrison National Cemetery, Glendale National Cemetery, and Seven Pines National Cemetery.
+Two additional national cemeteries, City Point and Poplar Grove, were founded to the south near Petersburg.

 Podcast for Joseph Baar Jr. (naval fireman on board the ill-fated U.S.S.
 Scorpion), 1947-1968, by Bijan Hosseini and Carlos C. Martinez:

 Podcast for Amos Monroe (African-American veteran of the Spanish-American War), 1857?-1931, by Sam Gary and Chris Haggard:

 Richmond National Cemetery, U.S. Department of Veterans Affairs